sarath-yasodharan/sarath-yasodharan.github.io/README.md

 I am a postdoctoral research associate in the [Division of Applied Mathematics](https://appliedmath.brown.edu/) at Brown University.
 Before coming to Brown, I obtained my Ph.D. from the [Department of Electrical Communication Engineering](https://ece.iisc.ac.in/) at the [Indian Institute of Science](https://iisc.ac.in/), Bengaluru, India.

 I am broadly interested in applied probability.
-My current research aims to understand the behavior of interacting particle systems on sparse graphs.
+My current research aims to understand the behavior of interacting particle systems on sparse random graphs.
 My Ph.D. research focused on the study of large-time behavior and metastability in models of mean-field interacting particle systems, with applications to communication networks.

 [Email](mailto:sarath_yasodharan@brown.edu): sarath_yasodharan AT brown.edu